prezly/theme-kit-js/packages/intl/README.md

 This repo is a supplementary package for Prezly themes that need multi-language support.
 It has two main exports:
-- Translation files in ICU synthax compiled to work seamlessly with [react-intl] library and Crowdin.
+- Translation files in ICU syntax compiled to work with bundled formatting helpers, or seamlessly with [react-intl] library and Crowdin.
-- Typed message descriptors to use in [react-intl] `FormattedMessage` components and `formatMessage` helpers.
+- Typed message descriptors to use with bundled `FormattedMessage` components and `formatMessage` helper or their twin sisters from [react-intl].

 ## Getting started